Can a POA sign a loan forgiveness note without the grantor's signature?

 Answer:

-The answer will depend in part on how the document was signed.
-When using the Power of Attorney, the agent should sign the principal's name, followed by the agent's name and the designation "Attorney-in-Fact."
-It will likely be a matter of subjective determination for the court, based on the facts and documents involved, whether you signed with the knowing approval of the principal or not.
+The outcome depends on how the document was signed.
+When using a Power of Attorney (POA), the agent should sign the principal's name, followed by their own name and the designation "Attorney-in-Fact."
+A court will likely consider whether you signed with the principal's knowledge and approval.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.